IBM/cp4ba-client-onboarding-scenario/21.0.1/Step 5 - Content Manager.md

 5. Create a `File Identification Event Action` using the below JavaScript.

-   1. Open `Event, Action, Processes`.
+   1. Open `Event, Actions, Processes`.
 Right-click on `Event Actions` and select `New Event action` from context menu.
       <br/><img src="images/content-create-eventaction.png" />
    2. The Name and Describe the Event Action dialog opens on the right.
 Set the name to `File Identification Event Action`, click `Next >`
       <br/><img src="images/content-event-action-name.png"/>
    3. Select `Javascript`, click `Next >`
       <br/><img src="images/content-event-action-javascript.png" />
    4. Mark all text in the `Event Action Script` text box and remove it.
-Then go to the bottom of this page and copy the event action javascript.
 Paste the Javascript text from contents of [File Identification Event Action.js](Solution%20Exports/FileNet%20Content%20Manager/File%20Identification%20Event%20Action.js) into the `Event Action Script`text box, then click `Next >` then `Finish`.
       <br/><img src="images/content-event-action-script.png" />

 6. For the `Identification` document class, add an event subscription `File Identification` and use the event action from the previous step.
-   1. Open `Event, Action, Processes`.
+   1. Open `Event, Actions, Processes`.
 Right-click on `Subscriptions` and select `New Subscription` from context menu.
       <br/><img src="images/content-subscription1.png"/>
    2. Set the name to `File Identification Subscription`, click `Next >`
       <br/><img src="images/content-subscription2.png"/>